Social media marketing is arguably one of the toughest strategies to master as a small business owner. However, it’s also one of the most lucrative.

 Getting Started: Baby Steps For Commenting and +1

-Yes, optimising your page correctly will direct people to your page, but you’re not going to get the kind of numbers you’re looking for if you just sit around and wait.
+Yes, optimizing your page correctly will direct people to your page, but you’re not going to get the kind of numbers you’re looking for if you just sit around and wait.

 Let them know you exist, that you’re conversational and thoughtful, and that you can provide useful insight by commenting on relevant topics to your industry or in your niche.